I got a great question about writing in different genres the other week from Gisele:

 As an agent, considering a client’s career trajectory is part of the job.
 We make sure the author has the kind of career they want, we help them choose their next projects, we position them in carefully chosen ways to editors and houses.

 I know that a lot of writers want to write in multiple genres or for more than one audience within the juvenile market.
 Luckily, kidlit lends itself well to this.
 In adult publishing, it’s harder to go from a hard-boiled mystery, say, to nonfiction investing “how to.”
-In children’s, it’s a bit easier to transition from middle-grade to picture book to YA, if your voice is flexible enough and you’re familiar with the particulars of each audience.
+In children’s, it’s a bit easier to transition from middle-grade to picture book to YA, if your voice is flexible enough and you’re familiar with the particulars of each writing audience.

 There are about as many different answers to Gisele’s question, however, as there are agents.
 Some people believe that a writer should stay with one market audience and establish themselves with a few books before switching.
 This type of agent will argue that John Green, for example, who has published four contemporary/realistic YA novels, can now switch to another market.
 There’s a lot of good rationale here.